AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/understand-test-results.md

 De testklassen moeten normale JUnit-tests zijn.
 De testinfrastructuur is ontworpen en geconfigureerd om compatibel te zijn met de conventies die worden gebruikt door de testbibliotheek aem-testing-clients.
 Ontwikkelaars worden ten zeerste aangeraden deze bibliotheek te gebruiken en de best practices ervan te volgen.
 Raadpleeg [Git Link](https://github.com/adobe/aem-testing-clients) voor meer informatie.

+#### Uitvoering lokale test {#local-test-execution}

+Aangezien de testklassen tests JUnit zijn, kunnen zij van mainstream Java IDEs zoals Eclipse, IntelliJ, NetBeans, etc. worden in werking gesteld.

+Wanneer u deze tests uitvoert, moet u echter een aantal verschillende systeemeigenschappen instellen die door de em-testclients (en de onderliggende testclients voor verkopers) worden verwacht.

+De systeemeigenschappen zijn als volgt:

+* `sling.it.instances - should be set to 2`
+* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
+* `sling.it.instance.runmode.1 - should be set to author`
+* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
+* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
+* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
+* `sling.it.instance.runmode.2 - should be set to publish`
+* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
+* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`

 ## Testen van content-controle {#content-audit-testing}

 Content Audit is een functie die beschikbaar is in de productiepijplijnen van Cloud Manager voor sites die worden aangedreven door Lighthouse, een opensource-programma van Google.
 Deze functie is ingeschakeld in alle productiepijpleidingen van Cloud Manager.